-We got on Zoom with San Diego surf rock band Sitting on Stacy and discussed 2000s pop anthems, aliens, and neighbors calling the cops.
+We interviewed San Diego surf rock band Sitting on Stacy and discussed 2000s pop anthems, aliens, and neighbors calling the cops.
 Interview with vocalist/guitarist Hoyt Yeatman, bassist Kyle Hart, and drummer Trevor Smith.

 Your debut EP is called Goat Soup.
 It’s pretty warm in San Diego, but what are some of your favorite wintertime recipes?